12/3/2024

 The Science of Reading Works for Students and Teachers

 The science of reading is a gold-standard body of research, and instruction based on the science of reading has shown to be more effective at teaching all students how to read.
 It’s in the name—evidence-based instruction is proven to work.
-Decades worth of research has shown that instruction based on the science of reading works, with 95% of students having the ability to read proficiently with evidence-based instruction (a dramatic leap from the current 35% of students that can read at NAEP Profiecent or higher level).
+Decades worth of research has shown that instruction based on the science of reading works, with 95% of students having the ability to read proficiently with evidence-based instruction (a dramatic leap from the current 35% of students that can read at NAEP Proficient or higher level).